What Is Kinship Care?

 What is kinship care?

-Kinship care is when relatives step up to raise children when their parents can’t care for them for the time being.
-Today, more than 2.5 million children are in kinship care in the United States.
+Kinship care is when relatives or close friends step up to raise children when their parents can’t care for them for the time being.
+It is common for kin to help care for a child without any child welfare system involvement.
+In fact, more than 7.5 million children live with a relative who is the head of their household, and nearly 2.5 million children are in kinship care without a parent present in the United States.
 If you were raised by a grandparent, an aunt or a close friend, you were raised under kinship care.

 Types of Kinship Fostering